 If you are a business owner or a sales manager, you’ve probably heard the term “CRM.”
-But what does it really mean?
+But what does CRM do?

 C-R-M stands for Customer Relationship Management.
 What is CRM?
-Well, at its simplest, a CRM system allows businesses to manage business relationships and the data and information associated with them.
+At its simplest definition, a CRM system allows businesses to manage business relationships and the data and information associated with them.

-While a CRM system may not elicit as much enthusiasm these days as social networking platforms like Facebook or Twitter, any CRM system is similarly built around people and relationships.
+Just like ubiquitous social networking platforms such as Facebook and Twitter, a CRM system is similarly built around people and relationships.
 And that's exactly why it can be so valuable for a fast-growing business.

 For small businesses, a CRM system may simply help you put your data in the cloud, making it accessible in real time, across any device.
 But as you grow, a CRM can quickly expand to include more sophisticated features to help teams collaborate with colleagues and customers, send customized emails, gather insights from social media conversations, and get a holistic picture of your business health in real time.